This Month's Featured Research About Arthritis Pain... Sciatica Pain Information & Pain Treatment from The Pain Advisory Board...

 What Is Arthritis?

-The word arthritis literally means joint inflammation but is typically the word used to refer to a group of more than 100 rheumatic diseases that can cause pain, stiffness, and swelling in the joints.
-These diseases may affect not only the joints but also other parts of the body, including important supporting structures such as muscles, bones, tendons, and ligaments, as well as some internal organs.
-This web page focuses on arthritis-pain caused by two of the most common forms of arthritis, osteoarthritis and rheumatoid arthritis.
+The word arthritis literally means joint pain and inflammation but is typically the word used to refer to a group of more than 100 rheumatic arthritic disease conditions causing pain, stiffness, and swelling in the joints or tendons.
+This disease may affect not only the joints but also other parts of the body, including important areas like the muscles, bones, tendons, and ligaments, as well as certain internal organs.
+This arthritis pain site mostly is targeted on arthritis-pain caused by 2 most common types of arthritis pain, osteoarthritis and rheumatoid arthritis.

-For example, when a harmful agent such as a sharp knife comes in contact with your skin, chemical signals travel from neurons in the skin through nerves in the spinal cord to your brain, where they are interpreted as pain.
-For more information on pain pay a visit to fibromyalgia center.
+For example, when harmful agents like a sharp knife comes in contact with your skin, chemical signals travel from neurons in the skin through nerves in the spinal cord to your brain, where they are interpreted as pain.
+For more information on chronic pain pay a visit to fibromyalgia center.
 You may also want to learn more regarding medicare education.

-Most forms of arthritis pain are associated with pain that can be divided into two general categories: acute and chronic pain.
+Most forms of arthritis pain can be divided into two general categories: acute pain and and chronic pain.
 Acute pain is temporary.
 It can last a few seconds or longer but wanes as healing occurs.
-Some examples of things that cause acute pain include burns, cuts, and fractures.
-Chronic pain, such as that seen in people with osteoarthritis and rheumatoid arthritis, ranges from mild to severe and can last weeks, months, and years to a lifetime.
+Some examples of things cause acute pain include burns, cuts, and fractures.
+Chronic pain, such as seen in people with osteoarthritis and rheumatoid arthritis, ranges from mild to severe and can last weeks, months, and years, even lasting a lifetime.

-Chronic pain is a major health problem in the United States and is one of the most weakening effects of arthritis.
-More than 40 million Americans are affected by some form of arthritis, and many have chronic pain that limits daily activity.
-Osteoarthritis is by far the most common form of arthritis, affecting over 20 million Americans, while rheumatoid arthritis, which affects about 2.1 million Americans, is the most disabling form of the disease.
+Chronic pain is a major health problem in the USA and Canada and is one of the most serious health effects of arthritis.
+More than 45 million North Americans are affected by some form of arthritis and its pain, and many have chronic pain limits daily activity.
+Osteoarthritis is by far the most common form of arthritis, affecting over 23 million sufferers.
+Rheumatoid arthritis, which affects almost 3 million people is the most disabling type of arthritis.

 What Causes Arthritis Pain?
-Why Is It So Variable?
+Why is it Widely Variable?

 The pain of arthritis may come from different sources.
-These may include inflammation of the synovial membrane (tissue that lines the joints), the tendons, or the ligaments; muscle strain; and fatigue.
-A combination of these factors contributes to the intensity of the pain.
+These may include inflammation of the synovial membrane (tissue lines the joints), the tendons, or the ligaments; muscle strain; and fatigue.
+A combination of these factors contributes to the intensity of arthritic-pain.

 How Do Doctors Measure Arthritis Pain?

-Pain is a private, unique experience that cannot be seen.
-The most common way to measure pain is for the doctor to ask you, the patient, about your difficulties.
+Arthritis pain is a private and non-visible experience.
+The most common way to measure arthritispain is for the doctor to ask you, the patient, about your difficulties.
 For example, the doctor may ask you to describe the level of pain you feel on a scale of 1 to 10.
 You may use words like aching, burning, stinging, or throbbing.
 These words will give the doctor a clearer picture of the pain you are experiencing.

-Since doctors rely on your description of pain to help guide treatment, you may want to keep a pain diary to record your pain sensations.
-You can begin a week or two before your visit to the doctor.
-On a daily basis, you can describe the situations that cause or alter the intensity of your pain, the sensations and severity of your pain, and your reactions to the pain.
+Since doctors rely on your description of pain to help guide treatment, you may want to keep a pain diary to record your pain and dates.
+You can a few weeks prior toe your next scheduled doctors visit.
+On a daily basis describe the situations causing or changed intensity of the pains, the sensations and how severe was your pain, and your reactions to the pain.
 For example: "On Monday night, sharp pains in my knees produced by housework interfered with my sleep; on Tuesday morning, because of the pain, I had a hard time getting out bed.
 However, I coped with the pain by taking my medication and applying ice to my knees."
 The diary will give the doctor some insight into your pain and may play a critical role in the management of your disease.

 The doctor will usually do the following: